 Lake Cottage has been equipped with families in mind.
-The large garden is fully-enclosed so little ones can play safely and enjoy the charming, fully-equipped Wendy house, swings, slide and sand pit.
+The large garden is fully-enclosed so little ones can play safely and enjoy the charming, fully-equipped Wendy house, swings and slide.

 Guests can enjoy the 30 acres of secluded, wooded grounds which make up the wider estate and are a haven for wildlife including deer and red squirrels.
-For the more energetically-inclined, a rowing boat and oars are provided for exploring the lake or why not try a spot of fishing; the lake is stocked with carp, sturgeon and tiddlers.
+For the more energetically-inclined, why not try a spot of fishing; the lake is stocked with carp, sturgeon and tiddlers.

 Open-plan seating/dining area and kitchen;

 Cosy seating area with wood burner, flat screen TV with Blu-ray DVD player, iPod dock and DAB radio.

 Fully equipped kitchen area with electric double oven and 4-ring hob, dishwasher, microwave, fridge, freezer, wine cooler and washer/dryer.

 Dining area (seats 6).